Akhuta96/MSC-VO_ROS/README.md

 **Author:** Jiahui Zhang

-MSC-VO is an modified version of MSC-VO(by Joan P. et.al) that leverages ROS for data transmition.
+MSC-VO_ROS is an modified version of MSC-VO(by Joan P. et.al) that leverages ROS for data transmition.
 It is helpful for real world experiment on mobile robot like turtlebot.

 I'm working hard to enhance its performance.